motion/orbit/notes/next.md

 - drag/drop support of items (easy using electron drag drop api)
 - grouped search app main view

-people:

-- flat cards
-- integrate topics into profiles
-- able to search people by topics and have them show
-- quick results could just show people for now
-- fix profiles list view of bits

-lists:

-topics:

----

-Spaces

-- disable for next beta, think through doing it for beta after that

 ---

 Contextual stuff is high on this list: